ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Spot.IM Comments not working on all designs #3568
 * Fixed: Incorrect title tags being generated #3565
 * Fixed: Reduce the size of auto inline css. #3115

-= 0.9.98.5 (27th AUGUST 2019) =
-* Improvements: Compatibility integrated with CDN enabler #3515
-* Improvements: banner ux section of AMP panel settings improved #3470
-* Improvements: Reduces the size of auto inline css ro avoid validation errors #3115
-* Improvements: Tooltip to show description about "Social Share links to AMP" and "No Follow All Your Social Links" #3456
-* Improvements: Avada pagebuilder compatibility feature integrated ( it will work when 'AMP PageBuilder Compatibility' extension is activate) #3550
-* Improvements: Avia pagebuilder(Enfold) feature integrated ( it will work when 'AMP PageBuilder Compatibility' extension is activate) #3559
-* Improvements: Filters to show or hide option on admin settings for Template-mode #3562
-* Fixed: When AMP Page builder is checked with Empty Content,Container is missing on AMP view #3488
-* Fixed: Validation error when adding featured video with Authentic theme #3535
-* Fixed: User Experience issue with Custom Home Page #2348
-* Fixed: Serach option should be enabled by default when user selected the design-3 #3485
-* Fixed: Logo's resize option should only display when the image is present #3471
-* Fixed: Row module settings popup header is overlapped while scrolling the options in AMP Page Builder #3467
-* Fixed: labeling of the 'Text font' option in 'Row module settings' of AMP Page builder renamed #3468
-* Fixed: When AMP takeover is enabled, the 'visit amp' on admin header should disabled #3502
-* Fixed: Homepage amphtml not getting generated when there are no posts added. #3504
-* Fixed: AMP cache description is getting overlap with the Checkbox description when amp cache extension is activate #3512
-* Fixed: Category module's pagination of AMP Page builder is not working #3509
-* Fixed: There is closing tag of 'a' tag in header-bar.php of design bar, for which there is no opening tag #3479
-* Fixed: Icons not loading When Icon Font Library is selected to Font Awesome from the AMP options #3501
-* Fixed: Shortcode placed with double brackets (i.e., [[shortcode]]) should not execute #3481
-* Fixed: One signal push notification should work properly on AMP if any CDN plugin is used #3340
-* Fixed: Extra options are being displayed after the search is completed in the AMP Options Panel #2874
-* Fixed: In alt attribute's content single quotes should removed #3492
-* Fixed: "amphtml" is not generatiing in sorce code when it comes to search results pages in non AMP #3458
-* Fixed: Woocommerce archives and shop page support should not be dependent on Archives [Category & Tags] option #3558
-* Fixed: noreferrer is getting added automatically, it should have what ever the user passes #3566

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)